Menu

 Heritage Connection

 I find it amazing that a tiny thread can hold much larger pieces of fabric together.
 In a similar way, the thread of creativity runs through my family heritage.
 As a fiber artist, I love that analogy.
-My grandmother crocheted and made intricate tatting (not tattoos but delicate lace) to decorate their home.
-Although my mother claimed to hate sewing, she made hand-quilted bed covers for me and my two siblings when we were 18 and leaving for college.
+My paternal grandmother, who came from a Swedish heritage, crocheted and made intricate tatting (not tattoos but delicate lace) to decorate their home.
+Although my mother claimed to hate sewing, she made hand-quilted bed covers for me and my two siblings when we left for college.
 My father and uncle were woodworkers, and another uncle made his living as a full-time working artist.
 Like my ancestors, I find joy in creating and cherish that thread of connection.

 After 30 years of teaching & administration in the field of early intervention, I treasure having more time to create.
 My life paths converged with my son and first granddaughter, who brought together my love of children, creativity and nature.
 My granddaughter loves being outside as much as she loves drawing and painting… at age 2!